What is the German Curricular Stream (Gymnasialer Bildungsgang)

 - Straightforward integration of students returning to a German Gymnasium or a German Realschule

-- Opportunity for gifted students with German as their mother tongue or as a foreign language to attain higher academic requirements
+- Opportunity for ambitious students with German as their mother tongue or as a foreign language to meet higher academic demands

 - Deepening of general knowledge and abstract thinking